SamEdwardes/samedwardes.com/src/content/blog/2024-08-03-nushell-and-k8s/index.md

 ╰───┴────────────┴──────┴────────────────────────────────────┴────────────┴──────────────────────╯
 ```

-One challange is that when you kubectl returns json, there is a lot of data.
+One challenge is that when you kubectl returns json, there is a lot of data.
 You can use the nushell `columns` command to understand all of the columns that are available.

 ```bash
 kubectl get pods -o json | from json | get items | flatten | columns